cortexrd/Knack-Toolkit-Library/README.md

 -   Requires a one-time Node.js installation and setup.

--   Requires a temporary copy of the actual project for development.
+-   Requires a temporary copy of your actual Knack app for development.

 -   Other developers can\'t see your changes unless they pull/merge your new code with theirs.